GoCarrot/carrot-blog/source/_posts/2013-03-04-why-we-built-carrot.markdown

 ### "Getting carried away"

 We dove into Open Graph.
-Here was the ability highlight every attractive thing that our game did, every cool action our users performed.
+Here was the ability to highlight every attractive thing that our game did, every cool action our users performed.
 It was fun seeing our test posts mixed into the Facebook experience, as though they were every day stories.

-Alex, (our CTO, who might be a secret masochist) enjoyed fighting through out of date documentation, confusing Facebook API calls, and poorly designed workflows.
+Alex, (our CTO, who might be a secret masochist) enjoyed fighting through out-of-date documentation, confusing Facebook API calls, and poorly designed workflows.
 He built out a data-driven server platform, and I started writing native SDKs for iOS and Android.

 Then Mark thought we needed an editing interface so he could edit the posts without having to update the app build.
 By the end of the process we had built out a WYSIWYG tool that allows you to create and manage Open Graph stories.